gastonrieder/global-macro-database/pages/growth_story.md

   Notice the difference in the Y-axis in the charts below.
 It highlights how Latin America enacted fundementally unsustainable policies, which culminated in extremely high volatility and crisis at the end of the 1980s.
 </div>
 <br/>
 The persistent expansion of M2² supply in Latin America led to an erosion of confidence in the currency and banking system.
+It reached a tipping point in the late 1980s.
 <Grid cols=2>
 <Group>
 <LineChart